jananiorganiza/test2/README.md

 editing code for webhooks

-editing for webhook and declarative pipeline
+editing for webhook and declarative pipeline.